saifalomari99/UCSB_Embedded_Computing_Systems_Fall2025/Project_04/README.md

 The system is built around a MicroBlaze soft processor connected to several AXI peripherals, including an SPI controller for the LCD, GPIO cores for the rotary encoder and buttons, a hardware timer for the inactivity timeout, and a UART for serial debug output via xil_printf.

-## Build and Flash

-This project is built using the Xilinx Vitis IDE targeting a MicroBlaze softcore instantiated in Vivado.
-After generating the bitstream and exporting the hardware platform from Vivado, a Vitis application project is created by importing the source files and linking the QP-nano sources.
-The project is then built and flashed to the board over JTAG.
-Serial debug output is available at 115200 baud.